jordanmoore753/DS-Plus/ideas.md

 `chars` returns an `Array` of the passed `string`.

+`eachGroup(string. delim)` allows iteration of a string and transformation of the values.
+Returns a list.

 ## Number

 `divMod(num, numeric)` this will perform the exact operation from *Ruby*.
 Returns a new `Array` containing the quotient and modulus obtained from dividing `num` by `numeric`.